-In the figure below, 𝐴𝐵 is a tangent to the circle 𝑀 at 𝐵, 𝐶𝐷 is a diameter, the measure of angle 𝐵𝐴𝑀 equals 𝑥, and the measure of angle 𝑀𝐷𝐵 equals two 𝑥 minus 55.
+In the given figure, line 𝐴𝐵 is a tangent to a circle with center 𝑀 at 𝐵, line segment 𝐶𝐷 is a diameter, the measure of angle 𝐵𝐴𝑀 equals 𝑥, and the measure of angle 𝑀𝐷𝐵 equals two 𝑥 minus 55.
 Find the value of 𝑥 in degrees.

 We are told in the question that the line 𝐴𝐵 is a tangent to the circle at point 𝐵. We know that a tangent meets the radius at the point of contact at right angles.
 The measure of angle 𝐴𝐵𝑀 is therefore equal to 90 degrees.
 As all radii are equal in length, we know that the line segments 𝑀𝐷 and 𝑀𝐵 have the same length.
 This means that triangle 𝑀𝐷𝐵 is isosceles.
 This in turn means that the measures of angles 𝑀𝐷𝐵 and 𝑀𝐵𝐷 are equal.
 And they are equal to the expression two 𝑥 minus 55.
 We are also told in the question that the measure of angle 𝐵𝐴𝑀 is equal to 𝑥.